-Vector spaces over the real numbers; subspaces.
+Vector spaces over the real numbers and more generally over field F; subspaces.
 Linear dependence and linear independence.
 The span of a (finite) set of vectors; spanning sets.
 Examples.

 Definition of bases; reduction of a spanning set and extension of a linearly independent set to a basis; proof that all bases have the same size.
 Dimension of the space.
 Co-ordinates with respect to a basis.